Moving to Spanish Wells, Bahamas

 If you are thinking about moving to Spanish Wells, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Spanish Wells can vary greatly depending on the size, location, and amenities of the property.
 However, it is generally observed that prices for a standard home can range from moderately expensive to very high.
 For instance, a typical three-bedroom house in a desirable location can cost upwards of a million dollars.
 Luxury properties and beachfront homes are often priced much higher.
-It's also worth noting that rental properties are also available, with monthly rates typically ranging from moderately priced to expensive, depending on the property," commented one expat who made the move to Spanish Wells.
+It's also worth noting that rental properties are also available, with monthly rates typically ranging from moderately priced to expensive, depending on the property," explained one expat living in Spanish Wells, Bahamas.

 Should I buy or rent a home in Spanish Wells?